patrikbraborec/side-projects-start-pack/README.md

 ### Bun

 I found that the best approach is to write simple scripts for simple tasks, such as getting data from somewhere and storing it.
 Remember, the important thing is **time to market**, not to make it perfect.
-With today's infrastructure tools, it is simpler than ever.

 The interesting thing is [Bun](https://bun.sh/) (a fast JavaScript runtime similar to Node.js).
 It is: